 Other potential side effects include:

 Redness: Facial redness nearly always occurs after treatment and mostly will resolve within a few days but may last for months.

 Blistering: This is very uncommon.
 If this occurs, the patient needs to call the doctor urgently.

 Infection: The patient may notice redness, tenderness, swelling, pain, and pus.
-Urgent treatment is needed, and you should immediately contact a doctor.
+Urgent treatment is needed, and you should immediately contact the clinic.

 Hypopigmentation/scarring: This is very uncommon, but possible if the laser setting used is too high.

 Recurrence of capillaries after removal: This will always occur with patients who are prone to capillaries.
 We recommend a top-up treatment at least every 1 to 2 years.

 Our Paddington cosmetic clinic serves patients from the Eastern Suburbs to Bondi and throughout the Greater Sydney area.
 You can book online, or call us at 02 9331 5005 to schedule your appointment.